 Working holidays in Australia are becoming popular among U.S. citizens taking a gap year or just looking for a working adventure abroad.
 For those in the dark, a working holiday is a way for young adults to pick up short-term jobs (often hospitality, agriculture, or manual labor positions), to earn cash and fund their travels as they go.
 InterExchange offers such programs in Australia, Canada and New Zealand, providing job search support, social activities, transitional accommodation, orientation sessions and more.

-Beginning in January 2016, our Work & Travel in Australia program will offer an optional Welcome Week add-on in Sydney including extended accommodation and social activities.
+Our Work & Travel Australia program will offer an optional Welcome Week add-on in Sydney including extended accommodation and social activities.
 In addition to job support for a full year, seven nights of accommodation at Wake Up! hostel, housing referrals, and assistance with logistics such as setting up a local bank account and taxes, the Welcome Week includes an awesome week of activities so you can make new friends and start exploring as soon as you arrive.
 Here’s the schedule:

 Welcome to Australia!
 You will already have a voucher from us covering your transportation from the airport in Sydney to the funky Wake Up! hostel right in the center of town on Pitt Street.
 You’ll probably be pretty jetlagged but if you’re feeling restless we recommend visiting Paddy’s Market, strolling the Botanic Gardens, or having lunch at Darling Harbor.

 Bring your camera because on Tuesday you’ll have lunch in the highest revolving restaurant in the southern hemisphere at over 300 meters above the city center.
 Enjoy seafood dishes, vegetarian options, or try the kangaroo if you’re up for it!